0chain/zwalletcli/README.md

 ```
 #### Creating wallet with 'faucet' command
-Here is a sample `faucet` command and this creates a wallet at default location`~/.zcn/wallet.json`
+Here is a sample `faucet` command, and this creates a wallet at default location`~/.zcn/wallet.json`

 ```sh
 ./zwallet faucet --methodName pour --input "new wallet"